Jeu de taquin dynamics on infinite Young tableaux and second class particles: Plactic Littlewood--Richardson rule, Jucys--Murphy elements and the semicircle distribution

-\begin{proof} Let $\A=[0,1]$ be the alphabet (linearly ordered set) of the numbers from the unit interval.
-For the purpose of the following definition we consider $\RSK_n:\A^n\rightarrow\partitions{n}$ as a map which to words of length $n$ associates the corresponding $\RSK$ shape.
-For a Young diagram $\lambda\in\partitions{n}$ we define the formal linear combination of all words for which the $\RSK$ shape is equal to $\lambda$.
-This formal linear combination can be alternatively viewed as a function $\strangeSchur_\lambda: \A^n \rightarrow \R$; then it becomes a density of a probability measure on $\A^n$.
+\begin{pf} Let $\A=[0,1]$ be the alphabet (linearly ordered set) of the numbers from the unit interval.
+For the purpose of the following definition, we consider $\RSK_n\dvtx \A^n\rightarrow\partitions{n}$ as a map which to words of length $n$ associates the corresponding $\RSK$ shape.
+For a Young diagram $\lambda\in\partitions{n}$, we define the formal linear combination

+of all words for which the $\RSK$ shape is equal to $\lambda$.
+This formal linear combination can be alternatively viewed as a function $\strangeSchur_\lambda\dvtx \A^n \rightarrow\R$; then it becomes a density of a probability measure on $\A^n$.
 This measure is the probability distribution of a random sequence $\mathbf{A}$ with the uniform distribution on $\A^n$, conditioned to have the $\RSK$ shape equal to $\lambda$.

 There are $f^\lambda$ possible choices of a recording tableau of shape $\lambda$.
 It follows that the plactic class corresponding to a given insertion tableau of shape $\lambda$ consists of $f^\lambda$ elements of $\A^n$.
-Therefore the embedding of~$\A^n$ into the plactic monoid maps $\strangeSchur_\lambda$ to $\frac{n!}{f^\lambda} S_\lambda$, where $S_\lambda$ is the plactic Schur polynomial, defined as
+Therefore, the embedding of $\A^n$ into the plactic monoid maps $\strangeSchur_\lambda$ to $\frac{n!}{f^\lambda} S_\lambda$, where $S_\lambda$ is the plactic Schur polynomial, defined as

 where the sum runs over all increasing tableaux $P$ of shape $\lambda$ and with the entries in the alphabet $\A$.